rockavoldy/rockavoldy.github.io/README.md

 - [ ] Popup image when clicked
 - [ ] Fix markdown and syntax highlighter
 - [ ] Do some check on deprecated style from tailwind v2 to v3
+- [ ] When i already publish more than 10 articles, need to fix pagination on this theme
+- [ ] Migrate some hardcoded on gh-actions to taskfile, so it can be published to other CI easily without tightly coupled with gh-actions